Promote Healthy Aging

 Congregate meal programs help meet the dietary needs of adults 60 years and older by providing nutritionally sound meals in a group setting.
 Nutrition education and social and fitness activities are also provided.

-- ADS funded Senior Congregate Meal Sites (includes list of home delivered meal programs)
+- ADS funded Senior Congregate Meal Sites

 - Materials for 2008 Senior Nutrition Program RFI - includes community input; Science to Policy research; best practices; and program trends.

 - Community Based Nutrition Services: Policy to Practice Sept.
 2011.
 Presentation by Jean Lloyd, AoA National Nutritionist.
 Includes relationship of nutrition to health and functionality, and demographic and health data for nutrition program participants.

 To improve access to healthy food, especially fresh fruit and vegetables, the Farm to Table Partnership connects senior meal and childcare programs with local farms.
 By making fresh produce more affordable and easier to access, the partnership's goal is to increase the health and well being of our community's most vulnerable populations.

 The Senior Farmers Market Nutrition Program (SFMNP) enhances access to fresh fruits and vegetables for seniors and supports local sustainable agriculture.
 Baskets of fresh produce are delivered to homebound seniors and include newsletters with information about unfamiliar foods, recipes, & information about the farmers.
 Each summer, one-time Market vouchers are provided to 2,000 low-income seniors.

 - SFMNP Voucher/Check Distribution Program